Chapter 1. About Red Hat Update Infrastructure 4

 The CDS nodes provide the repositories that clients connect to for the updated content.
 There can be as few as one CDS.
 Because RHUI provides a load-balancer with failover capabilities, we recommended that you use multiple CDS nodes.

 The CDS nodes host content to end-user RHEL systems.
 While there is no required number of systems, the CDS works in a round-robin style load-balanced fashion (A, B, C, A, B, C) to deliver content to end-user systems.
-The CDS uses HTTP to host content to end-user systems via httpd-based yum repositories.
+The CDS uses HTTP to host content to end-user systems via yum repositories.

 During configuration, you specify the CDS directory where packages are synchronized.
 Similar to the RHUA, the only requirement is that you mount the directory on the CDS.
 It is up to the cloud provider to determine the best course of action when allocating the necessary devices.
 The Red Hat Update Infrastructure Management Tool configuration RPM linked the package directory with the NGINX configuration to serve it.